payloadcms/template-ecommerce/README.md

 - [Layout Builder](#layout-builder)
 - [SEO](#seo)

-For more details on how to get this template up and running locally, see the [development](#development) section.
+For details on how to get this template up and running locally, see the [development](#development) section.

 ## How it works